WPWale/wp-yak/README.md

 Of course, if you wish to maintain the whole repository on your servers, you can disable the slim deploy.
 To do that, set the `SLIM` constant to `false` in `wp-yak-config/constants.php`.

-This way, WP Deploy will use `git pull` and maintain a local copy with commit history inside the `wp-yak/wpd-repos/` directory and copy over the latest code to the deploy path.
+This way, WP Yak will use `git pull` and maintain a local copy with commit history inside the `wp-yak/wpd-repos/` directory and copy over the latest code to the deploy path.
 This is done, instead of maintaining the repo in the actual deploy path (say `wp-content/themes/your-theme`) to prevent over-writing by a manual upload.
 Without this, if someone uploads the theme/ plugin manually, the scm information will be overwritten and the deploy would break.
 With this mechanism, a manual upload will be overwritten in the next push!

 ## Pre-Requisites
 Make sure that the following are installed: